monojit18/ValidateOCRApp/Readme.md

 ```

-When Any one of these happens - either a timeout or the approvak event is fired, the wait here is over.
-Rest of the function app is nothing but sending this to an Azure Queue for fuether processing -
+When Any one of these happens - either a timeout or the approval event is fired, the wait here is over.
+Rest of the function app is nothing but sending this to an Azure Queue for further processing -

 #### PostApproval